 Q: Can I fly domestically with an expired passport?

-A: Generally, no. The TSA requires that all adult passengers present valid identification at the airport checkpoint, and an expired passport is typically not considered valid.
-However, there may be exceptions in certain circumstances, such as if the passport expired very recently and you have other forms of identification to support your identity.
+A: Generally, no. Plus, the TSA requires that all adult passengers present valid identification at the airport checkpoint, and an expired passport is typically not considered valid.
+Still, there may be exceptions in certain circumstances, such as if the passport expired very recently and you have other forms of identification to support your identity.

 Q: What other forms of identification are accepted for domestic air travel?